MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-import-and-export-report-layout.md

  The original custom report layout is replaced with the imported report layout.

-## <a name="see-related-microsoft-trainingtrainingmoduleschange-documents-dynamics-365-business-centralindex" />See related [Microsoft training](/training/modules/change-documents-dynamics-365-business-central/index)
+## <a name="see-related-microsoft-training" />See related [Microsoft training](/training/modules/change-documents-dynamics-365-business-central/index)

 ## <a name="see-also" />See Also